delendum-xyz/starkvm-compiler/MVM_typesys.md

 # cdrop

 This is a nasty operation because it required *dependent typing*.
-It has two types: X *
+It has two types: X * 2 -> X and X * 2 -> unit depending on the top
+pf stack boolean.

 # Generics